ampproject/amp.dev/pages/content/amp-dev/documentation/courses/intermediate-course-small/making-components-work-together.md

 - Clicking on the carousel image slide should make an enlarged version of the image appear in a pop-up.

 We will implement these requirements one at a time.
-Along the way, we’ll bring in additional AMP components and connect them with events and actions.
+Along the way, we'll bring in additional AMP components and connect them with events and actions.
 We will also learn how to build more elaborate user interface designs by combining components and making them work together.

 ## Exercise 5: Adding Thumbnail Previews